termermc/wunphile/README.md

 If run with `--dev` or `-d`, it will start a development server.

 See the `--help` option for more information about the CLI and environment variables that can be used to configure it.

+## Example Project

+You can look at an example project that implements a simple blog site [here](https://git.termer.net/termer/wunphile-example).